openjdk/jdk/src/jdk.jcmd/share/man/jcmd.md

     (`jcmd` *pid* `help`) where *pid* is the process ID for the running Java process.

+*corefile*
+:   The filename of a core file or MiniDump from a JVM (Linux and Windows only).

 `Perfcounter.print`
 :   Prints the performance counters exposed by the specified Java process.